What is a UTR Number? What to Do If I Have Lost My UTR Number?

 Based on above information, HMRC will work out your accounting period and deadlines for paying corporation tax and filing tax returns.

-Can You Use Your UTR Number As Your Company's UTR Number:
+Can I Use My UTR Number as My Company’s UTR Number?

 Perosnal UTR Number is different from company's UTR number because as soon as you incorporate your business with Companies House, it becomes a separate legal entity and two entities cannot have same UTR number.Individual UTR number can only be used by you to pay/file your Self-Assessment Tax Returns, to pay income tax and NIC on your personal income.

-What If I Have Lost MY UTR Number ?
+What to Do If I Have Lost My UTR Number?

 Your UTR number is used by HMRC to identify you and your tax records and you would need to have this number to pay your Self-Assessment Tax Returns or Corporation Tax on time and within deadline.
 While there are certain other factors which can prevent you to do so, losing your UTR number will have a major consequence.

 Before you start approaching concerned authorities for retreiving your UTR number, you can try looking for it on various documents/correspondence received from HMRC, including:

 - Notice to complete a tax return – Form SA316

 - Welcome to Self-Assessment Letter (SA250)